Just like we might generally know what honesty is, we might know what facts are. Here are some easy ones.

 Facts can be incredibly important to our ability to exist.
 They’ve helped us understand the world around us and to better control it so that we are not subject to its whims.
 Our evolved pattern-finding skills helped with this.
 We developed math and science to help.
-We still find patterns, and we’re so good at it that we detect patterns don’t not exist.
+We still find patterns, and we’re so good at it that we detect patterns which do not exist.
 We often confuse beliefs and opinions for facts when they have nothing to do with logic or reality.
-Such mistakes that might not matter for if we do it just a little bit here here or there.
-But when we have a lot of little errors caused by our opinions lacking fact, they can add up to be much worse.
+Such mistakes might not matter if we do it just a little bit here or there, but when we have a lot of little errors caused by our opinions lacking fact, they can add up to be much worse.
 They can combine to help us make bad decisions.
-They can be so bad that we end up making horrible decisions that result in death and destruction[xxx].
-So, it is important to know what a fact is and that they are different from opinions.
+They can be so bad that we end up making horrible decisions that result in death and destruction.
+Thus, it is important to know what a fact is and that they are different from opinions.

 Image by Gerd Altmann

 Oof, another empty-pizza-box definition?
-We now need to know what is ‘true’ to see what might be known or proved to be true.
-In other words, we might have to ask the question “what is truth”?
-So much for avoiding the fun rabbit-hole of the philosophy of information and understanding - what philosophers from the days of Plato and Aristotle worked to understand.
-We’ll go a different route.
-We’ll take a definition of what a fact is and go with it.
-Here is our take: A fact is “a thing that can be proved with high certainty by generally multiple independent observers in often more than one way”.
-Most importantly in this definition, a fact is something that can be proved.
+We now need to know what is "true" to see what might be known or proved to be true.
+In other words, we might have to ask the question “what is truth?"
+So much for avoiding the fun rabbit hole of the philosophy of information and understanding—what philosophers from the days of Plato and Aristotle worked to understand.
+We’ll go down a different route: we’ll take a definition of what a fact is and go with it.
+Here is our take: a fact is “a thing that can be proven with high certainty by generally multiple independent observers in often more than one way.”
+Most importantly, in this definition a fact is something that can be proven.
 If we really want to understand what this means, we should probably know what ‘proving’ means.
-We aren’t deeply descending into the rabbit-hole, but I bet you can see why it has taken thousands of years of deep thought to begin to understand what is closer to truth.
+We aren’t deeply descending into the rabbit hole, but I bet you can see why it has taken thousands of years of deep thought to begin to understand what is closer to truth.